juhis96/card-game-base/README.md

 # card-game-base

-A simple base for Card games with playerlist feature and rarity weights.
+A simple card game base with player list feature and rarity weights.
+Currently used as a base for a drinking game by a friend.

 ![Alt text](/screenshot.png?raw=true "Optional Title")